gomander/sveltekit-gh-actions-cloud-run/README.md

 After the first successful deployment, you may get a 403 response if you try to access the service URL of the deployed Cloud Run service.
-To fix this, go to your Cloud Run service in the Cloud Console and in the "Security" tab, switch the Authentication setting from "Require authentication" to "Allow unauthenticated invocations".
+To fix this, go to your Cloud Run service in the Cloud Console and in the "Security" tab, switch the "Authentication" setting from "Require authentication" to "Allow unauthenticated invocations".

 ## Next steps